Festival of the Unexceptional: History

 The 2018 event was again held at Stowe School.
 Fifty cars took part in the main concours; Best in Show was a 1977 Chrysler Alpine, one of only thirteen Alpines left on UK roads, which had been fully restored by an enthusiast of the marque who had spent over 1,000 hours working on the car and had sourced the seat fabric from the last roll of original material from France.
 Second place went to a 1981 Datsun Bluebird GL saloon and the People's Choice award was won by a 1982 Fiat Strada 65CL.
 Over 2,000 people attended the event.

 In 2019 the event moved to the Claydon Estate in Buckinghamshire.
 Best in Show was won by a 1977 Morris Marina 1.3 Deluxe Estate, which the owner had rescued from being scrapped when the garage that housed it was scheduled for demolition.
 In second place was a 1978 Vauxhall Chevette E and the People's Choice award was won by a 1982 Peugeot 305 SR Estate.
 A new concours class introduced this year was the Anniversary Class, for vehicle models that were celebrating significant anniversaries, such as fifty years since introduction.

 The 2020 event was cancelled due to the COVID-19 pandemic.

 The 2021 event took place at Grimsthorpe Castle in Lincolnshire.
 A 1989 Proton Saloon, 'Black Knight' special edition took the Concours de l'ordinare prize.
 The car, which had covered only 13,000 miles from new, is the last remaining example of 201 made.

 The 2022 event returned to Grimsthorpe Castle and the winner was a three-door 1994 Vauxhall Astra Merit 1.4.

+The 2023 event returned to Grimsthorpe Castle and the winner for this year was a 1991 Daihatsu Applause.
+For the first time a special Chairman’s award was given to an immaculate 1997 Suzuki Baleno Saloon which was restored by a team of school friends.

+The 2024 event was the 10th anniversary event and took place on the 27th July, at Grimsthorpe Castle for the fourth time.
+The winner was a 1982 Toyota Hilux.

+The 2025 event was hosted at Grimsthorpe Castle and the winner was a 1992 Skoda Favorit Forum.